JOSM/josm-plugins/lwjgl/README.md

 ```
 Replace `${lwjgl.version}` with the version in ivy\_settings.xml.
 This is due to the javaagent requiring
 `org.lwjgl.system.Configuration` to be available immediately, which it is not until JOSM loads the `lwjgl` plugin.

+You will most likely encounter issues where the application fails due to
+`No OpenGL context has been made current through recognized API methods (glfwMakeContextCurrent).`

+See [LWJGLX debug #29](https://github.com/LWJGLX/debug/issues/29#issuecomment-985176717) for a workaround.
+It pretty much comes down to manually setting the context.